10.2: Diffusion Across a Membrane - Passive and Facilitated Diffusion

 How do long-chain fatty acids cross the membrane?
 We will first examine the role of proteins.
 Let's look at a couple of players.

 Fatty acid transport proteins (FATPs): There are six members of the human FATP family, which is also known as the Solute carrier family 27.
-FATP 1 (SLC27A-1) is found in plasma and endoplasmic reticulum membranes and based on sequence analysis it is a single-pass membrane protein.
+FATP 1 (SLC27A-1) is found in plasma and endoplasmic reticulum membranes, and based on sequence analysis, it is a single-pass membrane protein.
 Its highest expression is in muscle and adipose cells.
-It possesses a C-terminal AMP binding domain and acyl-CoA synthase activity.
-The mouse protein has an N terminal transmembrane domain and predictions from the human sequence show there is likely just one transmembrane helix at the N terminus (amino acid 13-35).
-Given that, and the absence of a 3D structure, it would appear that this protein would not bind and transfer the bound lipid across the membrane through a conformational change in the transmembrane domain.
-FATP 4, located in the ER membrane, is predicted to have 2 transmembrane helices, which still would probably be inadequate to serve as a class translocase.
+It possesses a C-terminal AMP-binding domain and acyl-CoA synthase activity.
+The mouse protein has an N-terminal transmembrane domain, and predictions from the human sequence indicate that there is likely only one transmembrane helix at the N terminus (amino acids 13-35).
+Given this and the absence of a 3D structure, it would appear that this protein would not bind or transfer the bound lipid across the membrane via a conformational change in the transmembrane domain.
+FATP 4, located in the ER membrane, is predicted to have 2 transmembrane helices, which would probably be inadequate to serve as a class translocase.
 It is expressed in the endoplasmic reticulum cell membrane.

 Platelet Glycoprotein 4 (CD36): Another candidate is platelet glycoprotein 4, which is also called CD36, Glycoprotein IIIb, fatty acid translocase, or the thrombospondin receptor.
-The protein has many functions and binds many types of proteins (thrombospondin, fibronectin, collagen or amyloid-beta) and lipids (oxidized low-density lipoprotein (ox-LDL), anionic phospholipids, long-chain fatty acids, and bacterial diacylated lipopeptides).
+The protein has many functions and binds many types of proteins (thrombospondin, fibronectin, collagen, or amyloid-beta) and lipids (oxidized low-density lipoprotein (ox-LDL), anionic phospholipids, long-chain fatty acids, and bacterial diacylated lipopeptides).
 It is present in plasma and Golgi membranes.
-Sequence analysis shows that it passes through the membrane twice (amino acids 7-29 and 441-463) and it also is palmitoylated at both N- and C-terminal ends.
-A PDB structure (5LGD) for most of the protein except the putative N- and C-terminal helices are known.
+Sequence analysis shows that it traverses the membrane twice (amino acids 7-29 and 441-463) and is palmitoylated at both the N- and C-terminal ends.
+A PDB structure (5LGD) for most of the protein, except the putative N- and C-terminal helices, is known.
 In the structure, it is bound to a malarial protein (shown in grey) and two palmitic acids (spacefill) bound in the nonmembrane domains.
-Again, from this description, it doesn't appear that the bound fatty acids are translocated via a conformational change in the receptor as described above for glucose and ADP/ATP.
+Again, from this description, it doesn't appear that the bound fatty acids are translocated via a conformational change in the glucose and ADP/ATP receptor, as described above.

-Fatty Acid Binding Proteins (FABPs): These proteins might also take part in the process.
-In addition to the cytoplasmic form, there is also a plasma membrane-associated fatty acid-binding protein (FABPpm), also known as FABP-1.
+Fatty Acid Binding Proteins (FABPs): These proteins might also participate in the process.
+In addition to the cytoplasmic form, there is a plasma membrane-associated fatty acid-binding protein (FABPpm), also known as FABP-1.
 It's the same protein as mitochondrial aspartate aminotransferase (UniProtKB - P00505 (AATM_HUMAN).
 It has many possible functions.

 Figure \(\PageIndex{14}\) shows a possible model for how fatty acids may transfer or be handed off from albumin to membrane-bound GP36 or FATP-1, possibly through an intermediary protein like FABPpm (for GP36).

 Some proteins (albumin, FABP) deliver fatty acids to the membrane proteins (CD36, FATP-1), which deliver free fatty acids into the outer leaflet, where they flip to the inner leaflet, where they are picked up by membrane-associated cytoplasmic fatty acid binding proteins (FABP).
 Until structures are known for the transmembrane-bound proteins GP36 and FATP-1, whose full amino acid sequences don't suggest a classic carrier protein, this mechanism is a reasonable one.
-FATP-1 has acyl-CoA synthase activity so it is likely that the transferred fatty acid is converted to the acyl-CoASH before movement to the cytoplasm.
+FATP-1 has acyl-CoA synthase activity, so the transferred fatty acid is likely converted to the acyl-CoASH before moving to the cytoplasm.
 Fatty acid transporters are also implicated in insulin resistance and type 2 diabetes.

-The alternative model proposes that long-chain fatty acids, the preferential energy source for cardiac muscle, can cross the membrane by passive diffusion (red boxed area above) even if the activity of CD36 is inhibited.
-Diffusion depends on an alteration of the pKa of outer membrane adsorbed free fatty acids (around 7.5) compared to free fatty acids in solution (around 4.5).
-The protonated fatty acid adsorbed to the membrane would move into the outer leaflet where it would flip to the inner leaflet and be picked up by cytoplasmic and/or peripheral membrane proteins.
-This process would be associated with movement of H+ across the leaflet as well.
+The alternative model proposes that long-chain fatty acids, the preferred energy source for cardiac muscle, can cross the membrane by passive diffusion (red boxed area above) even when CD36 activity is inhibited.
+Diffusion depends on altering the pKa of outer membrane-adsorbed free fatty acids (around 7.5) relative to free fatty acids in solution (around 4.5).
+The protonated fatty acid adsorbed to the membrane would move into the outer leaflet.
+It would flip to the inner leaflet and be picked up by cytoplasmic and/or peripheral membrane proteins.
+This process would also be associated with the movement of H+ across the leaflet.
 This type of diffusion has been observed in protein-free lipid vesicles and cells.
-Likewise, long chain fatty amines (instead of carboxylic acids) can diffuse into vesicles and cells which would support this passive diffusion if fatty acid-binding proteins don't bind the amine forms.
+Likewise, long-chain fatty amines (instead of carboxylic acids) can diffuse into vesicles and cells, supporting this passive diffusion if fatty acid-binding proteins don't bind the amine forms.

 Summary